Jack000/Expose/readme.md

 **template.html** contains the global html for your page.
 It has access to the following built-in variables:

 - {{ basepath }} - a relative path to the top level directory of the generated site, with trailing slash
+- {{ resourcepath }} - a relative path to the gallery resource directory.
+This will be mostly empty (since the index.html file is in the resource directory), except for the top level index.html file, which necessarily draws resources from a subdirectory
+- {{ resolution }} - a list of horizontal resolutions, as specified in the config.
+This is a single string with space-delimited values
+- {{ videoformats }} - a list of video codecs that are generated, as defined in the config
 - {{ content }} - where the text/images will go
 - {{ sitetitle }} - a global title for your site, as specified in the config
 - {{ gallerytitle }} - the title of the current gallery.
 This is just taken from the folder name